selective-php/basepath/README.md

 ### Good URLs

-The `public/` directory is only the `DoumentRoot` of your webserver, but it's never part of your base path and the official url.
+The `public/` directory is only the `DocumentRoot` of your webserver, but it's never part of your base path and the official url.

 <span style="color:green">Good URLs:</span>